iNavFlight/inav-configurator/README.md

 ### Mac

 1. Visit [release page](https://github.com/iNavFlight/inav-configurator/releases)
-1. Download Configurator for the Mac platform
+2. Download Configurator for the Mac platform
+3. Install
-1. Extract ZIP archive
+    * Extract ZIP archive and run INAV Configurator
-1. Run INAV Configurator
+    * OR use the DMG package for installation

 ## Building and running INAV Configurator locally (for development)